box/box-ios-sdk/docs/usage/getting-started.md

 __Step 3__: Insert your client ID and client secret

 First, find your OAuth2 app's client ID and secret from the [Box Developer Console][dev-console].
-Then, add these values to the sample app in [Constants.swift](../../tree/next/SampleApps/JWTSampleApp/JWTSampleApp/Constants.swift):
+Then, add these values to the sample app in the `Constants.swift` file in the sample app:
 ```swift
 static let clientId = "YOUR CLIENT ID GOES HERE"
 static let clientSecret = "YOUR CLIENT SECRET GOES HERE"